-In a large bowl with an electric mixer or the bowl of a stand mixer with a beating blade, beat together the butter and brown sugar until creamy.
-Add eggs one at a time, mixing well after each addition and scraping down the sides of the bowl as needed.
-Add the vanilla and beat in.
-Add the molasses and mix in.
-Add the flour mixture and mix until flour is all incorporated.
+- In a large bowl with an electric mixer or the bowl of a stand mixer with the paddle attachment, beat together the butter and brown sugar until creamy and medium speed.
+Add the eggs one at a time, mixing well after each addition and scraping down the sides and bottom of the bowl as needed.
+Add the vanilla and molasses and beat in.
+With the mixer on low, add the flour mixture and mix until flour is all incorporated.

-Spoon batter on to prepared baking sheet, making two logs about 2 inches wide by 12 inches long and flattened on the top.
-Allow as much space in between the two logs as you can, as the batter will spread. *Tip: rinse your hands under running water.
+- Spoon batter on to prepared baking sheet, making two logs about 2 inches wide by 12 inches long and flattened on the top.
+Allow as much space in between the two logs as you can, as the batter will spread. *Tip: this is best done by using a spoon to make a two rolls of dollops of dough.
+Rinse your hands under cold running water.
 Shake but do not dry.
-Use your damp fingers to smooth the logs before baking.
+Use your damp fingers to smooth the logs and adjust the even-ness of the logs.
 Sprinkle logs generously with icing sugar.

-Bake in preheated oven for 30 minutes.
-Remove from oven, but leave oven on.
+- Bake in preheated oven for 30 minutes.
+Remove from oven, but leave the oven on.
 Allow to cool on the baking sheet for 5 minutes, then remove to a cutting board.
-Cut into 1/2-3/4 inch thick slices.
+Cut into 1/2-3/4 inch thick slices, either cutting straight across for "snack size" biscotti or at a diagonal, for longer biscotti.
 Return the slices to the baking sheet, standing them upright and bake a further 10 minutes.
-Remove from oven and then transfer biscotti to a cooling rack to cool completely before storing in a container.
-For really hard biscotti, you can bake a few minutes longer and/or allow biscotti to sit at room temperature to dry out for several hours before storing.
+Remove from oven and then transfer biscotti to a cooling rack to cool completely before storing in a container. **If you prefer a softer biscotti, you can reduce the 2nd baking time or eliminate it altogether.